ConstructionPlacements

 Construction Worker Skills

-In addition, construction workers need to have good coordination to use tools and machinery safely.
+In addition, construction workers must have good coordination skills to use tools and machinery safely.
 Finally, they need to be able to follow instructions carefully to avoid accidents.

 To become a construction worker, you must have a strong work ethic and be physically fit.
 You will also need to be able to follow instructions and work well as part of a team.
 It is also essential, as construction sites can be dangerous places.
 If you have these skills, you could be well on your way to a successful career in construction.